emcwhirter-usgs/geomag-algorithms/docs/K-USGS.md

 ## Summary ##

 K-Indices are used as an approximate measure of magnetic activity at an observatory over a 3-hour window.
 A scale is adopted for each observatory based on the typical distribution of magnetic activity at that location.
 The scale is divided into intervals that a translated to values 0 through 9.

 ## Background and Motivation ##

 The 3-hour K-Index was introduced by [Bartels (1939)](#bartels-1939) as a measure of irregular and rapid storm-time magnetic activity.
 This same process was defined in detail by [Mayaud (1957)](#mayaud-1957).
 It was designed to be insensitive to longer term components of magnetic variation and to normalize the occurrence frequency of individual K values among many observatories, over many years.
 Thus, with this method, there is a separate K-Index for each observatory.
 It has come to be used much more generally as a measure of the magnetic activity at an observatory at any given time, as opposed to just during magnetic storms.

 The K-USGS algorithm differs from other K-Indices algorithms in one regard.
 A non-K variation curve is calculated for each day instead of using the typical Solar Quiet (SQ) algorithm as an input, which means that K-USGS can be calculated with just the raw time-series data as inputs.

 The USGS has been producing digital K-Indices since 1979.
 The K-USGS algorithm was one of many written to attempt to simulate the previously used hand-scaled process as closely as possible, and was one of the four to be officially accepted by an IAGA Working Group V during the Vienna IUGG General Assembly in 1991.
 This method is described in "[Wilson (1987)](#wilson-1987).
 The algorithm was tested and found acceptable in 1990 using IAGA WG-5 data.
 It was tested again in 2010 using a subset of USGS data, and was found to still be acceptable for producing K-Indices.

 In general, the K-USGS algorithm consists of these steps:
+ 1. Eliminate any 1-Minute Values and Mean Hourly Values that fall outside of acceptable statistical limits.
- 1. Create daily SR-curves for every day in the selected data window.
+ 2. Create daily SR-curves for every day in the selected data window.
- 2.
+ 3. Remove the SR-curve to find the K variation of the data.
+ 4. Translate the K variation on a 0 to 9 scale.

 > Subset of USGS data used for testing in 2010 included:
 > CMO 1992; FRD 1985-1994,1997; GUA 1992-1994; SJG 1992-1994; TUC 1992-1993